The End of History and the Last Man: Failure of civil society and political decay

 Fukuyama also warned of "political decay", which he wrote could also affect established democracies like the United States, in which corruption and crony capitalism erode liberty and economic opportunity.
 Nevertheless, he expressed his continued belief that "the power of the democratic ideal remains immense".

-Following the United Kingdom's decision to leave the European Union and the election of Donald Trump as President of the United States in 2016, Fukuyama feared for the future of liberal democracy in the face of resurgent populism, and the rise of a "post-fact world", saying that "twenty five years ago, I didn't have a sense or a theory about how democracies can go backward.
+Fukuyama has acknowledged that there are ways that liberal democracies have backslid into authoritarianism that he did not anticipate in The End of History.
+Following the United Kingdom's decision to leave the European Union and the election of Donald Trump as U.S. president in 2016, Fukuyama feared for the future of liberal democracy in the face of resurgent populism, and the rise of a "post-fact world", saying that "twenty five years ago, I didn't have a sense or a theory about how democracies can go backward.
 And I think they clearly can."
 He warned that America's political rot was infecting the world order to the point where it "could be as big as the Soviet collapse".
 Fukuyama also highlighted Russia's interference in the Brexit referendum and 2016 U.S. elections.
+In 2021, on Dan Banik's podcast In Pursuit of Development, he noted, "The biggest disappointment in many ways is actually what's happened in the United States, because I really didn't think that, you know, the country would be capable of electing someone like Trump, and I didn't think so many Americans would be capable of being so fanatically attached to him."